 St. Louis Audubon Society – Bring Conservation Home

 Bring Conservation Home is a private lands habitat restoration assistance and certification program serving the St. Louis, Missouri metropolitan area.
 Participants benefit from a visit from a trained Habitat Adviser, who reviews the owner's personal landscape goals and performs an assessment using the program criteria.
 The Habitat Adviser provides a written report with recommendations on native landscaping, invasive plant removal, stormwater management, and other wildlife stewardship practices.

-Litzsinger Road Ecology Center (LREC) collects monitoring data.
+To assist the Missouri Department of Natural Resources, Water Protection Program and the Missouri Botanical Garden, Deer Creek Watershed Alliance project; Randy Sarver of the Department’s Environmental Services Program, Water Quality Monitoring Section initiated a Cooperative Stream Investigation project to collect samples in 2021, 2022, and 2023 with the assistance of Steve McCarthy a Missouri Stream Team, Level 3, VWQM volunteer of Stream Team 5099.
+Litzsinger Road Ecology Center (LREC) collects monitoring data as well.
 The U.S. Geological Survey (USGS) works with LREC staff to obtain stream flow measurements during various seasons.
-Washington University in St. Louis analyzes water quality data compiled from Deer Creek water quality monitoring to help inform the watershed planning process.
+Washington University in St. Louis has analyzed water quality data compiled from Deer Creek water quality monitoring to help inform the watershed planning process.

 The Great Rivers Missouri Master Naturalists, Missouri Stream Team, Open Space Council, St. Louis Master Gardeners, and Webster Groves Green Keepers recruit volunteers for watershed stewardship events.